Miao-Cloud/CourseWork20-21/Packages/Scoring System/Documents/Manual Score.md

 This scrip will add 1 or how ever many points you wish to the score counter.
 It will also destroy the object on collision.

 This script should be placed on the object you wish to collect.
+Make sure the collider is set to is triggered.

 ---